fenago/kubernetes-course/md/Lab_2.md

 at a time, which allowed us to understand how the different Kubernetes components work together to get a pod up and running on a node.

-Throughout this chapter, we have used kubectl to manage our cluster.
-We provided a quick introduction to this tool, but in the following chapter, we will take a closer look at this powerful tool and explore the various ways in which we can use it.
+Throughout this lab, we have used kubectl to manage our cluster.
+We provided a quick introduction to this tool, but in the following lab, we will take a closer look at this powerful tool and explore the various ways in which we can use it.